mjahmad98-Tech/cardiac-chromatin-signaling/README.md

 # Cardiac Epigenome and Environmental Signal Transduction

 Draft mini review examining how mechanical, bioelectric, and metabolic signals converge on cardiac chromatin during development, and evaluating the evidence for acoustic, electromagnetic, and quantum-level inputs into the same system.

 ## Status

 Work in progress.
 Draft manuscript, not yet submitted.

 ## Contents

 - `manuscript/` — current draft text
 - `references/` — reference list
-- `figures/` — conceptual figure summarizing the proposed mechanism
+- `figures/` — diagram of the review's argument structure

 ## Scope

 The review traces a chromatin-level pathway from mechanical and calcium signaling, through the LINC complex and class IIa HDAC, to specific histone marks at named cardiac gene loci, then considers